What is cystitis?

 Cystitis in children

-Cystitis in a child always needs to be investigated, because it may indicate a more serious condition such as vesico-ureteric reflux.
-This is a bladder-valve abnormality, which allows urine to flow back towards the kidneys.
+Cystitis in a child always needs to be investigated, because it may indicate a more serious condition such as urinary reflux (also known as vesicoureteric reflux).
+This is a bladder-valve problem, which allows urine to flow back towards the kidneys.

 Long-term prevention of cystitis